 DO: Dress you baby in light cotton clothing and ensure the hood of the pram is up and keeping them cool.
 If tucking a blanket around your baby use a blanket made from a light, breathable fabric, such as muslin

 DON’T: Shade your baby’s pram by placing a blanket or muslin over the pram.
 According to research this can increase the temperature inside the pram, creating an uncomfortable environment for your babyiv.
 Instead, keep the pram hood up and keep the pram in the shade as much as possible

 DO: Check on your baby regularly to ensure they are not in direct sunlight and are not getting too hot

 DO: Plan your route.
 Babies should be kept in the cool and out of the sun as much as possible.
 To minimise exposure to direct sunlight, be sure to plan your route and, if possible, factor in some shady rest stops, such as a park or café

 Gently massaging your baby’s skin after bath time is thought to help infants to have a better night's sleep.
-For helpful tips with your massage technique be sure to read our Baby Massage Guide.

 How do you help your baby to sleep in the heat?
 Let us know by using #GreenYourRoutine on social.

 ABOUT GREEN PEOPLE

 Green People is a pioneering organic beauty brand based in the UK and loved by people all over the world.

 We create pure, eco-friendly products with innovative botanicals that really make a difference to your skin and hair.